junxit/us-congress-bills-117/metadata.md

 - 2021-02-18 — Introduced in House
 - 2021-02-18 — Introduced in House
 - 2021-02-18 — Referred to the House Committee on Natural Resources.
+- 2021-03-17 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2021-03-18 — Subcommittee Hearings Held.
+- 2021-05-26 — Committee Consideration and Mark-up Session Held.
+- 2021-05-26 — Ordered to be Reported by Unanimous Consent.
+- 2021-05-26 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2022-04-25 — Placed on the Union Calendar, Calendar No. 215.
+- 2022-04-25 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-293.
+- 2022-04-25 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-293.